Setting up your JASMIN account for access to MASS

 The following notes are written assuming you are using a Linux machine in your home institution, that you have applied for a new MASS account, and that you have received an email from the Met Office Storage Team with your new MASS credentials file attached.

-1. Start up an ssh agent on your home institution machine, load your public key, and enter your pass phrase when requested.
+1. Start up an ssh agent on your home institution machine, load your private key, and enter your pass phrase when requested.

 [your machine]$ exec ssh-agent $SHELL [your machine]$ ssh-add ~/.ssh/id_rsa [your machine]$ <passphrase>

-Note: it's a good idea to keep your public keys for different systems separated, so you may want to keep your public key for JASMIN in a separate file, just move the one created during the process described above to a new sensible location such as ~/.ssh/jasmin_id_rsa.
+Note: it's a good idea to keep your private keys for different systems separated, so you may want to keep your private key for JASMIN in a separate file, just move the one created during the process described above to a new sensible location such as ~/.ssh/jasmin_id_rsa.